CryptoKage/HyperstrategiesDocs/user-guide/bonus-points.md

 # What Are Bonus Points?

-**Bonus Points** are a core part of the HyperStrategies economic model, designed to align the interests of our users with the long-term growth of the platform.
+**Bonus Points** are a core part of the Hyper-Strategies economic model, designed to align the interests of our users with the long-term growth of the platform.

 When you make a deposit into a vault, a portion of that deposit is taken as a **Deposit Fee**.
 The entire amount of this fee is then credited directly back to you as Bonus Points, valued at a 1:1 ratio with USDC.